snac-cooperative/technical-docs/Requirements/DBUser API.md

 The roles below are real, but do not imply any actual policy or any relation to persons living or dead.

 Pulling some random details, and wording them in English, the table below says that Casey at CDL can approve NACO submissions (NACO approve).
-Jessy at NYPL is limited to assigning roles only for NYPL (affiliation-nypl and role-assign-own).
+Jessie at NYPL is limited to assigning roles only for NYPL (affiliation-nypl and role-assign-own).